Why Negative Goals Sabotage Your Success

 The Research Behind Goal Framing

-Goal framing isn’t just about positive thinking.
-It’s based on how our brains process and respond to different types of information.
-Understanding this psychological basis helps explain why simply changing how we articulate our objectives can dramatically influence our success.
+Goal framing is not just about positive thinking.
+It is grounded in decades of research on how the brain processes approach versus avoidance information.
+Understanding this psychological basis explains why simply changing how we articulate objectives can dramatically influence our success.

 This distinction manifests across several dimensions: